Acerca de

 Parent & Carer Support

-Parent/carer sessions are typically one-hour virtual sessions, at a time that works for you.
+Parent and carer sessions are typically one-hour virtual sessions at a time that works for you.
 Sessions can be attended by one or both parents/carers, and other supportive adults where helpful.
-The number of sessions varies depending on your needs—we will work together to agree goals and review progress regularly, so you receive the right level of support.

 Session fees range from £80–£120.

-As part of our commitment to accessibility, we offer a reduced rate scheme for families receiving Universal Credit (see FAQ section for more details).
-Please note, a 48-hour cancellation policy applies, after which the full fee will be charged.
+As part of our commitment to accessibility, we offer a reduced-rate scheme for families receiving Universal Credit (see our FAQ section for more details).

 Evidenced Based Parenting Programmes